This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Sloan Kettering Memorial Cancer Center

-Dr. Krug’s research has also included a number of clinical trials, studies that involve real patients and that are used to test the safety and effectiveness of treatments and procedures.
-Patients with mesothelioma often participate in clinical trials to gain access to treatments that are not yet approved for general use.
+Dr. Krug’s research also included clinical trials, studies where volunteer patients are used to test the safety and effectiveness of new treatments and procedures.
+Mesothelioma patients often participate in clinical trials to gain access to treatments not yet approved for general use.

 Professional Organizations, Honors, and Achievements

 In his decades of work in medical oncology and mesothelioma, Dr. Krug achieved many professional milestones and received many honors.
 For example, Dr. Krug led the National Comprehensive Cancer Network committee that established guidelines for treating mesothelioma.
 Today doctors around the world use these guidelines.

 Dr. Krug is also chair of the Mesothelioma Applied Research Foundation, a nonprofit organization devoted to ending mesothelioma through research, education, and advocacy.
 Dr. Krug belongs to several medical professional associations and was listed several years in a row as a Top Doctor in the New York Metro Area.

 Dr. Krug has contributed tremendously to the cause of mesothelioma patients.
 From clinical work to his devoted research, Dr. Krug is making a difference in the lives of many patients and their families.Get Your FREE Mesothelioma Packet

 Page Written by Mary Ellen Ellis

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.